MicrosoftDocs/OData-docs/Odata-docs/client/bulk-update-operations.md

 ## Things to Note:
 1. The `BulkUpdateAsync` method should be called with the top-level objects that you want to perform a bulk update on.

-2. There is a synchronous method - BulkUpdate- that works as the `BulkUpdateAsync` method.
+2. There is a complementary `BulkUpdate` method applicable in synchronous scenarios.

 3. If the request gets processed successfully, the `DataServiceResponse` returned from the call to `BulkUpdateAsync` will have all the `ChangeOperationResponse`'s for all the operations in the bulk update request.
 If any of the operations failed, then the failed operation's `ChangeOperationResponse`'s descriptor's `SaveResultWasProcessed` value will be `Unchanged`.
 Also, the descriptor's `SaveError` property will have the error of the failed operation.